 - No snow storage shall be located within or "deposited" within wetland resource areas on or off-site. - No salt shall be used to treat unpaved areas during snow and ice conditions.
-The storage of all "de-icing" chemicals and treatment products is to be inside the building. - Per the Town of Sturbridge Wetland Regulations §365-3.7, no salt shall be used within the 100-foot wetland buffer. - If Site snow storage interferes with driveway maneuvers or sight distances (i.e. blocking of travel aisles, sight distance, or parking) the snow pile will be either removed or reduced legally in a legal manner by the snow plow vendor within 24-hours. - Pavement areas will be swept seasonally as necessary to remove accumulated winter sand and salt and fall leaves, and shall be swept as required to remove litter.
+The storage of all "de-icing" chemicals and treatment products is to be inside the building. - If Site snow storage interferes with driveway maneuvers or sight distances (i.e. blocking of travel aisles, sight distance, or parking) the snow pile will be either removed or reduced legally in a legal manner by the snow plow vendor within 24-hours. - Pavement areas will be swept seasonally as necessary to remove accumulated winter sand and salt and fall leaves, and shall be swept as required to remove litter.
 Collected material will be properly disposed of off-site.